one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

     * Password: `Complex.Password`
     * Confirm password: `Complex.Password`

+    > If you are using a CSP subscription you will need to create a service principal for your account.
+Refer to this [Tutorial: Create service principals and role assignments by using PowerShell](https://docs.microsoft.com/en-us/azure/virtual-desktop/create-service-principal-role-powershell)

 8. Select **Review + Create**.
 Wait for a **Validation Passed** and if you get a failure examine the **Activity log** in the Azure portal and resolve the failure.

    ![ValidationFailed](../attachments/ValidationFailed.PNG)